Walton-on-the-Naze

-Walton-on-the-Naze is a seaside town on the North Sea coast and (as Walton le Soken) a former civil parish, now in the parish of Frinton and Walton, in the Tendring district in Essex, England.
-It is north of Clacton and south of the port of Harwich.
-Frinton-on-Sea is to the south of the town.
-The town has a population of 12,054 (according to the 2011 census).
-In 1931 the parish had a population of 3071.
-It attracts many visitors, The Naze being the main attraction.
-There is also a pier.
+Walton-on-the-Naze is a seaside town in the civil parish of Frinton and Walton in the Tendring district of Essex, England.
+It lies on the North Sea coast, to the north of Clacton and south of the port of Harwich; Frinton-on-Sea immediately adjoins Walton to the south.
+The town attracts many visitors; The Naze and the pier are the main attractions.
+At the 2021 census, the Walton-on-the-Naze built up area as defined by the Office for National Statistics had a population of 6,990.

 The parish was earlier known as Eadolfenaesse and then as Walton-le-Soken.
-The name 'Walton' is a common one meaning a 'farmstead or village of the Britons', while 'Soken' denotes the soke (an area of special jurisdiction) that included Thorpe, Kirby and Walton, which were not under the see of London but under the chapter of St Paul's Cathedral.
+The name Walton is a common one meaning a 'farmstead or village of the Britons', while 'Soken' denotes the soke (an area of special jurisdiction) that included Thorpe, Kirby and Walton, which were under the jurisdiction of the chapter of St Paul's Cathedral.

 Walton had a HM Coastguard team and was home to the Thames MRCC (Maritime Rescue Coordination Centre), organising rescues from Southwold to Herne Bay.
-It closed in June 2015 as part of a Maritime and Coastguard Agency (MCA) modernisation programme, transferring its operations to a national centre in Fareham on the south coast.
+It closed in June 2015, as part of a Maritime and Coastguard Agency (MCA) modernisation programme, transferring its operations to a national centre in Fareham on the south coast.
 Walton-on-the-Naze railway station is on a branch of the Sunshine Coast Line.
 Along the coast there are many fossils to be found, some have been found to be up to 50 million years old.
 Rocks include red crag and London clay.

 The Naze

 "Naze" derives from Old English næss "ness, promontory, headland".
 In 1722 Daniel Defoe mentions the town calling it "Walton, under the Nase".

 The Naze is a peninsula north of the town.
 It is important for migrating birds and has a small nature reserve.
 The marshes of Hamford Water behind the town are also of ornithological interest, with wintering ducks and Brent geese.
 Many bird watchers visit at migration times.

 The Hanoverian tower (more commonly known as the Naze Tower) at the start of the open area of the Naze was a sea mark to assist ships on this otherwise fairly featureless coast.
 It is now privately owned and open to visitors.

+During the Second World War the Naze was home to a radar station, with some of its aerials mounted on the tower.